tsahyt/dhclingo/doc/slides/slides.md

 * Depends on prior assignment!
 * Aggregates in heuristic bodies are calculated w.r.t. *final answer set*
 * Rules do not fire when needed
 * Workaround here relies on ordering.
-In the general case, all subsets of the aggregate set need to be generated.
+In the general case, all subsets of the aggregate set need to be generated

 :::